 The assumption that life began in the sea is questioned in the Space Age.
 It may be that Earth was seeded from space.
-The seeds of life may have traveled through interstellar space to take root in the favorable conditions on Earth.
-This is the Panspermia theory.
+Seeds of life may have traveled through interstellar space to take root in the favorable conditions on Earth.
+This is the Panspermia idea.

 Spores are among the hardiest forms of life.
 They may travel to planets via meteors and comets.
 They are less likely to travel through interstellar space, but we cannot rule it out.
 Perceptions are evolving as we reach into space.

 UFO sightings, close encounters & abduction stories are bogus.
 Such phenomena are explainable as airplanes and balloons, Venus and Jupiter, science fiction, psychiatric cases, hoaxes & lies.
 Roswell is a hoax!
 Claims that the government conceals UFO information are absurd.

 The 4 forces in nature are gravity, electromagnetism & the strong and weak nuclear fields.
 Gravity is the weakest but long-range.
 The strong nuclear field binds protons and neutrons.
 The weak nuclear field is associated with radioactive decay.

 Einstein overturned Newtonian physics when he debunked the idea that objects attract.
 He showed that mass bends, curves & distorts space.
 The effect of this bending is what we call gravity.
 The analogy of a trampoline, bowling ball & a marble is used.
 The bowling ball on the trampoline bends it.
 The marble moves toward the ball and orbits it if the movement is right.

 Einstein showed that space and time are connected.
 Gravity is the effect of mass bending space/time.
 The sun and the earth bend space/time.